django/asgiref/specs/asgi.rst

     application(scope)

-* ``scope``: The Connection Scope, a disctionary that contains at least a ``type`` key specifying the protocol that is incoming.
+* ``scope``: The Connection Scope, a dictionary that contains at least a ``type`` key specifying the protocol that is incoming.

-This first callable is called whenever a new socket comes in to the protocol server, and creates a new *instance* of the application per socket (the instance is the object that this first callable returns).
+This first callable is called whenever a new connection comes in to the protocol server, and creates a new *instance* of the application per connection (the instance is the object that this first callable returns).

 It must return another, awaitable callable::